-Angie Brooks grew up in Odessa FL, graduating from Leto HS in 1982.
-She graduated from the University of Florida in Architecture in 1987, and from SCI-ARC with a Masters in Archtiecture in 1991.
+Brooks grew up in Odessa FL, graduating from Leto HS in 1982.
+She graduated in 1987 from the University of Florida with a degree in architecture, and from SCI-ARC in 1991 with a Masters in Archtiecture.
 She interned with Alfonso Architects in Tampa FL, SOM in San Francisco, and Shimazu Partnership in Marina Del Rey CA. She worked for Appleton Mechur in Santa Monica 1991-1992 and for Abode Communities (formerly the LA Community Design Center) 1993-1996, then KFA in Santa Monica.
 She joined Pugh+Scarpa's in 1999.
 Among dozens of awards, Brooks won the 2009 AIA Young Architects Award; and in 2020 the AIA California Maybeck Award.

 Brooks and Scarpa married in 1987.
 In 2011, the firm changed to Brooks+Scarpa, which went on to win the 2014 Smithsonian Cooper-Hewitt National Design Museum Award in Architecture, among many other honors.
 In 2022, they won the AIA Gold Medal, the organization's highest award.
 Brooks is only the third woman to receive this honor.
 Bios adapted from Wikipedia.